 The Mastiff is a very massive, powerful, muscular dog commonly known as a gentle giant.
 Don’t let the size fool you, these dogs are lovers!
 Dominance levels vary, even within the same litter, but they are a born guard dog even though they rarely bark.
 It’s in the Mastiff’s nature to defend its territory and family but they are more of a silent guard rather than a barker.

-When an intruder is caught the dog is more likely to hold them at bay, either by trapping them in a corner or lying on top of them rather than an all-out attack.
+When the Mastiff catches an intruder the dog is more likely to hold them at bay, either by trapping them in a corner or lying on top of them rather than an all-out attack.
 You do not need to train your Mastiff to guard, it comes naturally.
 No matter how friendly it is, if it senses danger it will naturally guard on its own unless the owners are there to tell it otherwise.

 Self-confident and watchful, these English Mastiff puppies are patient and considered excellent with children.
 Intelligent, calm, even-tempered and docile, this breed is very large and heavy.
 They respond well to firm, but gentle, patient training.
 They love to please and need a lot of human leadership.
 Socialize them well to prevent them from becoming aloof with strangers.

 When humans live with dogs, we become their pack.
 The entire pack cooperates under a single leader.
-Lines should be clearly defined, and rules set.
-Because a dog communicates his displeasure with growling and eventually biting, all other humans MUST be higher up in the pecking order than the dog.
+Define rules and lines clearly, because a dog communicates displeasure with growling and eventually biting.
+All other humans MUST be higher up in the pecking order than the dog.
 The humans must be the ones making the decisions, not the dogs.
 That is the only way your relationship with your dog can be a complete success.

-Despite their size, Mastiffs are inclined to be lazy though they will keep fitter and happier if given regular exercise.
-Like all dogs, the Mastiff should be taken on daily regular walks to help release its mental and physical energy.
+Despite their size, Mastiffs are inclined to be lazy but will be happier and fitter if given regular exercise.
+Like all dogs, take the Mastiff on daily regular walks to help release its mental and physical energy.
 It’s in a dog’s nature to walk.
-While out on the walk the dog must be made to heel beside or behind the person holding the lead, as in a dog’s mind the leader leads the way, and that leader needs to be the human.
-They should always be leashed in public.
+They should always be on a leash in public.

-A very old breed, the English Mastiff was founded in Britain and was depicted in Egyptian monuments as early as 3000 BC.
-The breed fought alongside British soldiers in 55 BC.
+A very old breed, the English Mastiff originates from Britain and is depicted in Egyptian monuments as early as 3000 BC.
 Caesar brought a pack of Mastiffs to Rome where the dogs were put on display as arena gladiators and forced to be in fights with human gladiators, lions, bull baiting, bear baiting and in dog-to-dog combat.

 They later became popular with the peasants in England where they were used as a bodyguard, protector of wolves and other dangerous predators and as a companion dog.
 In the eighteenth century, the Mastiff was described: “As a lion is to a cat, so is a mastiff compared to a dog.”
 It is believed that a Mastiff came to America on the Mayflower.